Rebecca: That clearly is a double standard!

 Both: But it's probably for the best.

-Note that this trope does not describe situations where violence is genuinely morally justified, such as Wonder Woman attacking Lex Luthor in defense of Metropolis.
-Nor does it apply in situations where universal humorous abuse is delivered to the Butt-Monkey or The Chew Toy by both men and women for equally flimsy reasons that is just Comedic Sociopathy.
+Note that this trope does not describe situations where violence is genuinely morally justified, such as, say, Wonder Woman attacking Lex Luthor in the defense of Metropolis.
+Nor does it apply in situations where universal humorous abuse is delivered to the Butt-Monkey or The Chew Toy by both men and women for equally flimsy reasons –- that is just Comedic Sociopathy.
 Obviously, it likewise doesn't apply in situations where female-on-male violence is treated as a serious subject.
 An exception to either case is when one or more of the female characters involved in dealing the violence actively invoke this trope in an attempt to morally justify their own behavior, whether out loud or within the privacy of their mind.

 Note: This trope applies to abuse inflicted on males, not regular slapstick that can be inflicted on either gender.
 Before adding an example, think about how the audience's reaction would be if the abuse was reversed.
 Also, due to the very nature of this trope, no Take That! edits, social natter or personal opinions please.
 And, of course, No Real Life Examples, Please!.